 Home > Sydney Property Market

 Auction clearance rates remained consistently solid throughout 2025, typically sitting between the high-60s and mid-70s.
-Whether this will continue into 2026 is too early to say; however, we do expect performance to continue to vary depending on suburb, property type and presentation.
+2026 started strongly; however, clearance rates have declined week-on-week to date and are currently sitting in the low 60s.
+Performance continues to vary depending on suburb, property type and presentation.

-Looking ahead to 2026, tightly held, high demand suburbs are expected to remain competitive, particularly for well presented homes, which continue to attract strong buyer interest and often achieve sale prices well above quoted ranges.
+Looking ahead, we expect tightly held, high-demand suburbs to remain competitive, particularly for well-presented properties.
+These should continue to attract strong buyer interest and achieve solid results.

-Buyer preferences have also evolved.
-The long-held strategy of “buying the worst house in the best street” has become less attractive amid elevated renovation costs and ongoing builder shortages.
-As a result, many buyers are prepared to pay a premium for fully renovated properties offering immediate liveability and greater cost certainty.
-That said, knock-down rebuilds are still anticipated to remain a strong theme across many Sydney suburbs.
+Buyer preferences are continuing to evolve.
+The long-held strategy of “buying the worst house in the best street” has become less attractive due to elevated renovation costs and ongoing builder shortages.
+As a result, many buyers are prepared to pay a premium for fully renovated properties that offer immediate liveability and greater cost certainty.
+That said, we expect knock-down rebuilds to remain a strong theme across many Sydney suburbs.

-Properties with drawbacks such as high-traffic positions, awkward layouts, or less-favoured locations are attracting more measured interest and often face limited bidding momentum come auction day.
+Properties with drawbacks such as high-traffic positions, awkward layouts or less-favoured locations are attracting more measured interest and often face limited bidding momentum on auction day.

-At the policy level, the Federal Government’s Home Guarantee Scheme, which commenced in October 2025, is expected to continue supporting demand at the entry level, adding some further upward pressure to prices in that segment of the market.
+At the policy level, the Federal Government’s Home Guarantee Scheme, which commenced in October 2025, is expected to continue supporting demand at the entry level (up to $1.5M), adding further upward pressure to prices in that segment of the market.

-Looking ahead, the outlook is becoming more nuanced.
-With the possibility of further interest-rate rises now increasingly likely, some dampening of buyer demand may occur.
-However, our broader forecast for Sydney’s housing market remains unchanged.
-Strong population growth driven by high immigration, combined with chronic housing undersupply, suggests that any softening is likely to be modest rather than material in the short to medium term.
+However, our broader outlook for the Sydney housing market remains largely unchanged.
+Strong population growth driven by high immigration, combined with a chronic undersupply of housing, continues to underpin market demand.
+As a result, any softening in market conditions is likely to be modest rather than significant in the short to medium term.

 image 15 (1)